-Description Details Identity of Controller for each Category of Personal Data The Relevant Authority is Controller and the Supplier is Processor The Parties acknowledge that in accordance with paragraph 3 to paragraph 16 and for the purposes of the Data Protection Legislation, the Relevant Authority is the Controller and the Supplier is the Processor of the following Personal Data: • Data within the Buyer's Poise network environment may include, but not limited to, data related to nominated Buyer Staff (including volunteers, agents, and temporary workers), customers/ clients, citizens, suppliers, users etc: name, address, date of birth, NI number, telephone number, pay, images, biometric data etc. The Supplier is Controller and the Relevant Authority is Processor The Parties acknowledge that for the purposes of the Data Protection Legislation, the Supplier is the Controller and the Relevant Authority is the Processor in accordance with paragraph 3 to paragraph 16 of the following Personal Data: Personal data regarding the staff (permanent and contractor) being supplier to the Buyer to deliver the contract.
-The Parties are Joint Controllers The Parties acknowledge that they are Joint Controllers for the purposes of the Data Protection Legislation in respect of: N/A The Parties are Independent Controllers of Personal Data The Parties acknowledge that they are Independent Controllers for the purposes of the Data Protection Legislation in respect of:
+Description Details Identity of Controller for each Category of Personal Data The Parties acknowledge that in accordance with paragraph 3 to paragraph 16 and for the purposes of the Data Protection Legislation, the Relevant Authority is the Controller and the Supplier Data within the Buyer's Poise network environment may include, but not limited to, data related to nominated Buyer Staff (including volunteers, agents, and temporary workers), customers/ clients, citizens, suppliers, users etc: name, address, date of birth, NI number, telephone number, pay, images, biometric data etc. The Supplier is Controller and the Relevant Authority is Processor The Parties acknowledge that for the purposes of the Data Protection Legislation, the Supplier is the Controller and the Relevant Authority is the Processor in accordance with paragraph 3 to paragraph 16 of the following Personal Data: Personal data regarding the staff (permanent and contractor) being supplier to the Buyer to deliver the contract.
+The Parties are Joint Controllers The Parties acknowledge that they are Joint Controllers for the purposes of the Data Protection Legislation in respect of: • N/A The Parties are Independent Controllers of Personal Data The Parties acknowledge that they are Independent Controllers for the purposes of the Data Protection Legislation in respect of: